 The following represents experience acquired prior to joining Jones Day.

-JPMorgan "Sons & Daughters" FCPA Case: led the investigation of JPMorgan for its hiring practices in the Asia-Pacific region.
+"Sons & Daughters" FCPA Case: led the investigation of global financial institution for its hiring practices in the Asia-Pacific region.
 Resulted in significant criminal and civil (SEC) penalties.

 Och-Ziff FCPA Case: led the investigation and prosecution of Och-Ziff for corrupt business dealings in Africa.
 Resulted in guilty pleas by an Och-Ziff subsidiary and a politically connected fixer for FCPA conspiracy and a $213 million penalty and compliance monitorship for the parent institution.